Dreaming381/Latios-Framework-Documentation/Transforms/Choosing the Right Transform System.md

 entities, but is generally the component to read from for world-space transforms.
 When writing to transforms, always write to the `LocalTransform` component.

+Unity Transforms must be enabled with the LATIOS_TRANSFORMS_UNITY scripting define.

 ### Stretch Compatibility Augmentation